 - Once it reads HOT, add the oil, add the chicken in one layer and cook on each side until browned, about 3-5 minutes per side.
-Transfer to a plate, cover with foil and set aside.
+Transfer to a plate, cover with foil, and set aside.

-- Add butter, melt it and scrape well the bottom of the IP to remove any bits that stuck.
+- Add butter, melt it and scrape well the bottom of the IP to remove any bits that are stuck.

 - Add diced onion and cook stirring for 1 minute, add minced garlic and cook stirring for another minute.

 - Add the carrots, celery, dried parsley, basil, pepper flakes, salt, and pepper.
 Stir and cook for 3-5 minutes.